InetIntel/Dataset-AS-to-Organization-Mapping/README.md

 - **Status** (matched / unmatched (orphan) / no hint of error)
 - **Reference Orgs** (the list of dictionaries of our output related organizations)

-  - There are three main types of dictionaries: {"source": "Whois", "name": "xxx"}, {"source": "PDB", "name": "xxx"}, and {"source": "CA2O", "url": "http://api.asrank.caida.org/v2/restful/organizations/xxx"}.
+  - There are three main types of dictionaries: {"source": "Whois", "name": "xxx"}, {"source": "PDB", "name": "xxx", 'org_id': "xxx"}, and {"source": "CA2O", "url": "http://api.asrank.caida.org/v2/restful/organizations/xxx"}.
 For the third type, when CA2O makes a different inference other than the Whois organization, we provide the link to CAIDA ASRank restful API of the inferred organization.
 When CA2O does not have an inferred organization, we provide the link to CAIDA ASRank restful API of the ASN object, i.e., {"source": "CA2O", "url": "http://api.asrank.caida.org/v2/restful/asns/xxx"}.

 - **Sibling ASNs** (our inferred sibling ASNs)
 - **PDB.org** (PDB-mapped organization, from PDB dataset)